nasa/openmct/CONTRIBUTING.md

   * Third, imperative statements.
   * Finally, the returned value.

-Deviations from Open MCT Web code style guidelines require two-party agreement, typically from the author of the change and its reviewer.
+Deviations from Open MCT code style guidelines require two-party agreement, typically from the author of the change and its reviewer.

 #### Code Example